 Contending parties “may file counteraffidavits,” but the court ultimately gives the receiver the authority to “restrain the adverse party from removing, secreting, or otherwise disposing of the property.”
 States such as Arizona, where receivership appointments are common, have fairly well-conceived legislation outlining the roles of court receivers, as well as a substantial amount of case law to show how receivership plays out in different real-life applications.
 States with fewer cases tend to model their receivership laws after the higher volume states.

-Receivership, as it pertains to the handling of real property assets, should require the appointment of a court receiver with experience in the management and operation of the specific asset class.
+Recievership, as it pertains to the handling of real property assets, should require the appointment of a court receiver with experience in the management and operation of the specific asset class.
 Before petititioning for the appointment of a receiver, make sure that the proposed court receiver has extensive knowledge in the specific asset class.

-- Multifamily Court-appointed receivers.
+- Multifamily Court Appointed Receivers.
 Receivers with multi-family experience can assist with a variety of issues ranging from rent collection, expense controls, operational efficiencies, lease-up, evictions, debt restructuring, marketing, and sale.

 - Court-appointed receivers for industrial clients should be prepared to access the property, coordinate environmental testing, air quality and water testing, contain hazardous conditions, preserve and protect the assets, and potentially market and sell the property to an owner, occupant, or investor.
 Receivers must have the requisite background and experience to be able to administer assets for large-scale industry and navigate through a complex regulatory environment.

 - Office/Commercial.
-Assets such as office buildings and businesses need to be managed properly by addressing tenant concerns, such as collecting rent on a timely basis, potentially evicting tenants who are in default, managing and maintaining the property to preserve and protect the asset, and achieving the highest and best value upon sale.
+Commercial assets such as office buildings and businesses need to be managed properly by addressing tenant concerns, such as collecting rent on a timely basis, potentially evicting tenants who are in default, managing and maintaining the property to preserve and protect the asset, and achieving the highest and best value upon sale.

 With all of the above asset classes, and with others, such as hotels, mini-storage, RV storage, mobile home parks, and others, taking a hands-on approach in the management and maintenance of the property, so as to preserve, protect, and enhance the value of the assets, is essential.
 The production of a rent roll, profit and loss statement, and balance sheet will enable the parties and the judge to understand the property, the revenues, and expenses associated therewith, and will assist with the eventual sale of the property, when and if the receivership order provides for same.